embreymorton/CS-Grad-Tracker/README.md

 Database connection and entry point to starting the server.

 ### app.js
-Authentication logic and express setup (routes, statis resources)
+Authentication logic and express setup (routes, static resources)

 ### routes
 All routes referenced in app.js are here.
 For each route (get/post) there is an associated